fogus/spiel/brettspiel/insurrection/README.markdown

 ![setup](https://raw.githubusercontent.com/fogus/spiel/master/brettspiel/insurrection/graphics/setup.png)

-Because of succession (described later) you might wish to have addional sets of pieces on hand.
+The game uses the standard set of chess pieces.
+However, because of succession (described later) you might wish to have addional sets of pieces on hand.

 Piece movement
 ==============